Jail Killing Day

-Jail Killing Day (জেল হত্যা দিবস) is observed by the Awami League (AL) of Bangladesh and many other political organisations on 3 November every year.
-It commemorates the killing of four Awami League and national leaders: former vice-president Syed Nazrul Islam, former prime minister Tajuddin Ahmed, Captain (Rtd.)
+Jail Killing Day (জেল হত্যা দিবস) is observed on 3 November every year in Bangladesh.
+It commemorates the killing of the country's four national leaders: former vice-president Syed Nazrul Islam, former prime minister Tajuddin Ahmed, Captain (Rtd.)
 Mansur Ali, and former home minister A H M Quamruzzaman on this date in 1975.

 History

+Killing

-Sheikh Mujib was killed in a military coup; the coup leaders were subsequently overthrown in a counter coup by Brigadier Khaled Musharraf.
+Sheikh Mujibur Rahman, the founding president of Bangladesh was killed in a military coup; the coup leaders were subsequently overthrown in a counter coup by Brigadier Khaled Musharraf.
 The assassins were to be sent into exile, but before they left they decided to kill the four leaders imprisoned in Dhaka Central jail.
 Vice-president Syed Nazrul Islam, former Prime Minister of Bangladesh Tajuddin Ahmed and Captain (Rtd.)
-Mansur Ali, and former Home Minister A H M Quamruzzaman were shot and bayoneted by army officials inside Old Dhaka Central Jail.
+Mansur Ali, and former Home Minister A H M Quamruzzaman were shot and bayoneted by group of junior army officers inside Old Dhaka Central Jail.